skeletonkey/skeletonkey/README.md

 - 👋 Hi, I’m @skeletonkey.
-A bit about me: Perl, Go, Java and all around polyglot.
+A bit about me: Go, Perl, Bash, and all-around polyglot.
 Trying to find the right language for the task at hand.
-Leader of nerds and perpetual student.
+Leader of nerds and a perpetual student.
-- 👀 Automating mudane tasks so that I can get back to what I enjoy!
+- 👀 Automating mundane tasks so I can return to what I enjoy!
 - 🌱 How to interview well ... this seems to be something that you never master ... like Texas Hold'em
 - 💞️ I'll help out where I can.
-- 📫 You should reach me through issues and pull requests, but if you really need to you should be able to get a message to me at shiny.gift6738@fastmail.com
+- 📫 You should reach me through issues and pull requests, but if you need to, you should be able to get a message to me at shiny.gift6738@fastmail.com